Navin77/box2d_opengl/README.md

 # box2d_opengl
 It contains codes for getting started with box2d and opengl.
+It uses freeglut for display.